wlandau/r-multiverse.github.io/community.md

 title: "Community repository"
 ---

-The R-multiverse Community repository democratizes the distribution and deployment of R package releases.
+The R-multiverse Community repository simplifies the distribution and deployment of R package releases, and it puts this power in the hands of package maintainers.

 ## Users